landoncrabtree/social-checker/README.md

 I recommend https://proxy.webshare.io for HTTP(S) proxies.
 I've used them personally, and the speeds are great and entirely exclusive to you.

+### Suggestions
+If you have suggestions for websites to be supported, open an Issue and I'll do my best!